Whistleblowing Policy: why your organisation needs one & what to include

 Benefits of having a whistleblowing policy

-There are countless benefits to a whistleblower policy.
+There are countless benefits to a whistleblowing policy and procedure.
 Not only will a policy help your business to outline its approach to whistleblower reports from a legal standpoint, but it can also have a number of other benefits.
 These include:

-A whistleblower policy can act as a deterrent to behaviour which falls below certain standards, by formalising the employer’s position on wrongdoing, and its support for staff raising issues.
+a whistleblower policy can act as a deterrent to behaviour which falls below certain standards, by formalising the employer’s position on wrongdoing, and its support for staff raising issues; and

 Who is a whistleblower, exactly?

 Any whistleblowing policies or procedures should be clear, simple and easily understood.
-While there is no one size fits all solution, and actions will depend on the size of the business, there is a typical process that is likely to be followed.
+While there is no one-size-fits-all solution, and actions will depend on the size of the business, there is a typical process that is likely to be followed and documented via a whistleblowing policy.
 This might look like the below…

 Step one: An employee informs an appropriate person of concerns they have of wrongdoing.
 This might be a manager, HR, or a “prescribed person”.
 Here the employee should say whether or not they want to remain anonymous.
 While they can do so verbally it would always be better for this to be in writing.